Roasted Garlic and Red Pepper Zoodles

 - Optional: fresh parsley and/or basil for serving

-- Add the roasted red peppers, garlic, nutritional yeast and onion to a food processor or blender and mix until smooth and creamy.
+- Add the roasted red peppers, garlic, vegetable stock, nutritional yeast and onion to a food processor or blender and mix until smooth and creamy.
 Taste and season with salt and pepper if needed.

 - Top zucchini noodles with the sauce and serve with fresh parsley and basil.
 You can use raw zuchini noodles or cook the zucchini noodles in a pan for 5-10 minutes.